Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Introduction

 Comparison of the LTC values for the three BNn$\theta$ and Dn$\theta$ Moir\'e lattices reveals that structures with higher twist angles exhibit lower in-plane LTC at a fixed temperature.
 This is due to the reduction in phonon mode lifetimes caused by the growth of structural disorder associated with an increase in the twist angle.
-The discrepancy between the LTC values obtained using the Green-Kubo and Boltzmann transport equation methods highlights the significant contribution of high-order anharmonicity to the LTC in BNn$\theta$ and Dn$\theta$ structures.
+The discrepancy between the LTC values obtained using the Green-Kubo and Boltzmann transport equation methods highlights the significant contribution of higher-order anharmonic effects to the LTC in BNn$\theta$ and Dn$\theta$ structures.
 Additionally, the growth of structural disorder with the increase in the $\theta$ angle leads to higher band gap renormalization values in structures with higher twist angles.
-Quantum mechanical treatment of nuclei reveals a positive correlation between deviations in band gap renormalization values from the classical case and maximum phonon frequencies in the Moir\'e lattices.
-Notably, the substantial zero-point renormalization of band gap observed in these lattices primarily originates from the presence of light hydrogen atoms in the surface layers.
+Notably, the substantial zero-point renormalization of band gap observed in the Moir\'e diamanes primarily originates from the presence of light hydrogen atoms in the surface layers.

 These results demonstrate that functionalization and twist angle manipulation provide an effective approach for modulating both the thermal transport characteristics and the electronic properties in Moir\'e lattices.
 This opens up new possibilities for designing advanced functional materials with optimized performance for applications in thermoelectrics, optoelectronics, and next-generation microelectronic devices.